 The components needed to perform home infusion such as the infusion drug, equipment and supplies are covered under the DME benefit.
-Please refer to the "Durable medical equipment (DME) and

 Services that are covered for you What you must pay when you get these services Home infusion therapy (continued) related supplies" section in this chapter for the cost share amount.
 For cost-share on infusion drugs used with DME see 'Medicare Part B prescription drugs' section in this chapter.
 Prior authorization rules apply